antibitcoin/progressive-lora-merging/PAPER.md

 **No Anchor to Original Weights**: Unlike standard fine-tuning where the optimizer can "drift back" toward pre-trained weights, PLM permanently bakes each update.
 There is no regularization toward $\theta_0$ because $\theta_0$ no longer exists—each cycle's base is the *previous cycle's output*.

 **Fresh Gradient Directions**: By reinitializing LoRA after each merge, we avoid the "saturation" problem where adapter weights converge to a local optimum.
 Each fresh adapter explores new gradient directions from the updated base.

+**Critical Clarification - No LoRA Stacking**: A common misconception is that progressive merging creates a "stack" of LoRA operations (e.g., `model × (a+b)² × (a+b)²`).
+This is incorrect.
+After each merge:
+- The LoRA adapter is **dissolved** into the base weights permanently
+- The adapter ceases to exist as a separate entity
+- The next cycle trains a **fresh** LoRA on the **new base model**
+- There is no mathematical stacking—only sequential weight replacement

+After 100 cycles, you don't have 100 LoRAs stacked.
+You have a single model whose weights have been gradually rewritten through 100 successive modifications.

+### 3.5 Dataset Strategy for Identity Preservation

+A critical implementation detail: to prevent the model from forgetting YOUR injected identity while replacing the base model's identity, we employ a mixed dataset strategy:

+**The 50/50 Rule:**
+- 50% newly generated examples (expanding knowledge)
+- 50% randomly sampled from accumulated dataset (preserving learned identity)

+This ensures catastrophic forgetting targets the BASE model's patterns, not your custom training data.
+Without this mixing, repeated training cycles could cause the model to forget its new identity as quickly as it forgets the original.

+**Online Learning Integration:**

+For continuous training scenarios, we implement a teacher-student pipeline:
+1. A teacher model generates new training examples continuously
+2. Every N new examples (e.g., 1000), a new training cycle triggers
+3. The training batch mixes new examples with randomly sampled historical data
+4. Checkpoints are maintained (last 5 snapshots) for rollback capability

+This enables true online learning where the model evolves continuously with new data while maintaining its established identity.

 ### 3.4 Implementation Details